OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:29

-Or is God the God of Jews only?
-Is he not the God of Gentiles also?
-Yes, of Gentiles also,
+Or is God only the God of the Jews?
+Is he not also the God of the Gentiles?
+Indeed, of the Gentiles too,

 ## Romans 3:30